 Denmark passed a bill to allow direct electricity lines, opening up the possibility of Power-to-X projects which connect power producers to power consumers directly, bypassing the power grid.
-This set the foundation for a world-first-Power-to-X tender whereby state support would be provided for projects using abundant and cheap electricity from wind for the electricity-intensive process of producing green hydrogen.
+This set the foundation for a world first Power-to-X tender whereby state support would be provided for projects using abundant and cheap electricity from wind for the electricity-intensive process of producing green hydrogen.
 Denmark plans to utilise its offshore wind resources to develop energy islands in the North Sea that will generate up to 10 GW of electricity when fully expanded.
-A <a href="mailto-tender-to-tender
+A tender has thus far been delayed as consultation is currently ongoing to make the project economically viable.